andrelbourgeois/park-my-bike/report.md

 Figure 5 - Example Image Processing for Custom Data

-In total, the combined dataset that was used contained 1441 images, similar to those shown in the previous figures.
+In total, the combined dataset that was used contained 1441 images, similar to those shown in the figures directly above.

 ## Model
 This is a Deep Learning project!
 What model architecture did you use?
 Did you try different ones?
 Why did you choose the ones you did?